runpod/docs/docs/serverless/endpoints/job-operations.md

 To retry a job that has failed or encountered an error, send a POST request to `/retry/{job_id}` with the Job ID.
 The system will automatically requeue and retry the job.

-- You can retry any job with a `FAILED` or `TIMED_OUT` status, as long as the job hasn’t expired.
+- You can retry any job with a `FAILED` or `TIMED_OUT` status, as long as the job hasn't expired.
 - Jobs submitted via `/run` expire 30 minutes after completion.
 - Jobs submitted via `/runsync` expire 1 minute after completion.
 - When a job is retried, the previous output is removed.
 If you call `/status` right after the retry, it will return no output until the new job run is complete.